NoBrainerORM/nobrainer.io/docs/indexes.md

 compound or arbitrary index to have the same name as a regular field.
 Otherwise, the query would be ambiguous: would we be filtering on the field or the index?

-When NoBrainer has the choice to use different indexes, and because RethinkDB supports the use of only one index, NoBrainer has to pick one.
-The rule is to pick the index that was declared the earliest during the application load.
+`criteria.order_by()` will also try to use an index for efficiency.
+NoBrainer will try to use an index only on the first ordering clause.

+When compiling a query, NoBrainer may have multiple possibilities to pick which index to use.
+When not sure, NoBrainer will pick the first declared index in the model.
-To manually sepecify which index to use, chaining criteria with `with_index(index_name)` forces NoBrainer to use the given index.
+You may manually sepecify which index to use by criteria with `with_index(index_name)`.
+This forces NoBrainer to use the given index when compiling the query.
-An error `NoBrainer::Error::CannotUseIndex` will be raised if the index cannot be used.
-You may also chain `without_index` to disable the usage of indexes.
+An error `NoBrainer::Error::CannotUseIndex` will be raised if the provided index cannot be used.
+You may also chain `without_index` to disable the usage of indexes all together.

+You may also use `with_index()` without arguments.
+In this case, an exception is raised if NoBrainer cannot find an index to use when compiling the query.

+The latest `with_index()` in the query wins.

+## Testing Indexes

 To test your code and do some profiling, you may use `criteria.used_index` to get the name of the index that will be used for the query.
-You may also use `criteria.indexed?` to test if an index will be used.
-Note that both of these methods applies the default scope before returning an answer.
+You may also use `criteria.where_indexed?` or `criteria.order_by_indexed?` to test if an index is used.
+Note that these methods applies the default scope before returning an answer.

-`criteria.order_by()` will also try to use an index for efficiency.
-NoBrainer will try to use an index only on the first ordering clause and only supports explicit index usage.
-Indexes will not be used if `without_index` has been applied on the criteria, but `order_by` does not interfere with `with_index()`, `used_index`, and `indexed?`.

 ## Creating Indexes